scalatra/scalatra-website/guides/async/atmosphere.md

   }
 ```

-The `~` operator is used quite a bit there, it's a JSON operator which
+The `~` operator is used quite a bit there.
+It's a JSON operator which
 turns `("name" -> "joe") ~ ("age" -> 35)` into `{"name":"joe","age":35}`.

 That's pretty much it on the server side.